Global Frobenius Liftability I: Toric varieties in families

 \begin{lemma} Let $S$ be a connected noetherian scheme and let $U\subseteq S$ be an open subset.
 Suppose that for every discrete valuation ring $V$, and for every morphism $h\colon \Spec V\to S$ mapping the generic point into $U$, we have $h(\Spec V)\subseteq U$.
 Then $U=S$. \end{lemma}

 \begin{proof} The valuative criterion of properness shows that $U\to S$ is proper, and hence $U$ is also closed. \end{proof}

 \begin{remark} Smoothness is probably not necessary for Proposition~\ref{prop:global-rigidity}.
 Properness seems essential: for example, the pair $(\bb{A}^2, \GG_m\times \{0\} + \{0\}\times \GG_m)$ has non-trivial first-order deformations.
-Projectivity seems to be only an artifact of the proof of Proposition~\ref{prop:toric-specialization}. \end{remark}
+Projectivity seems to be only an artifact of the proof. \end{remark}